google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 # Making Fullscreen experiences {: .page-title }

-> "One of the best things about native apps is that they are full-screen"
-> <cite>lots of people, all the time.</cite>

-> It irks me somewhat that this common perception stands.
-Yes, web pages aren't
-> fullscreen: they have an address bar, usually some other navigational controls.
-> But a lot of modern browsers are pretty good at getting all their junk out of
-> the way pretty quickly.

 We have the ability to easily make immersive fullscreen web sites and applications, but like anything on the web there are a couple of ways to do it.
 This is especially important now that more browsers are supporting an "installed